etab12/etab12/README.md

-### Hi there!
-I'm Etab
-- MSc in Computer Science
-- Focusing on AI and Bioinformatics
--  I'm dedicated to using data to make a meaningful impact on real-world biological and medical problems.
+ I'm dedicated to using data to make a meaningful impact on real-world biological and medical problems.

 <!--
 **etab12/etab12** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.